rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 5. In the **Alarm Criteria** field, enter the criteria for the alarm.
     To view example criteria, click **Example Alarm**.

-    The metrics available for use as criteria are listed in the **Available Metrics** section of the alarm editing screen.
+    The metrics that are available for use as criteria are listed in the **Available Metrics** section of the alarm editing screen.
 A description of each metric is provided in the ["Agent check types"](https://developer.rackspace.com/docs/rackspace-monitoring/v1/tech-ref-info/check-type-reference/#agent-check-type-ref) section of the
     Cloud Monitoring API documentation.